Customer Using Tap To Pay At Checkout | Bank Of America Merchant Services Review

 Bank of America credit card processing fees are a form of tiered pricing with hidden surcharges that make it difficult to see what you’re actually paying.
 BOFA also charges a $500 early termination fee for merchants that want to get out of dodge before their contract is up, which can make it difficult to switch to a more cost-effective credit card processing company once your contract starts.

-You’re also on the line for a setup fee, a hardware fee (more on hardware later) and a business checking account, which is about $30 a month.
+You’re also on the line for a setup fee, a hardware fee (more on hardware later) and an America business checking account, which is about $30 a month.

 Advantages of BOFA Merchant Services

-Bank of America’s merchant services program isn’t all bad, however.
-BOFA offers next-day deposits for merchant accounts, which means they can help you get your money faster than most other credit card processing service providers.
+The Bank of America merchant services program isn’t all bad, however.
+Bank of America merchant services include next-day deposits for merchant accounts, which means they can offer fast payroll services to help you get your money faster than most other credit card processing service providers.
+Linking a Bank of America business checking account can streamline transaction processes and provide additional perks for merchant account holders.

-BOFA also accepts high-risk accounts, such as gas stations, jewelers selling precious stones, computer stores, and other cash-intensive businesses that may have trouble getting approved for credit card processing elsewhere.
+BOFA also accepts high-risk accounts, such as gas stations, jewelers selling precious stones, computer stores, and other cash-intensive businesses that may have trouble getting credit approval elsewhere.

-Bank of America acquired the payments startup Clover in 2012, so innovative POS technology with a wide array of functions is just part of the package with BOFA, and they have one of the most diverse integrations and services portfolios on the market.
+Bank of America acquired the payments startup Clover in 2012, so innovative POS technology with a wide array of functions is just part of the package with BOFA.
+Bank of America Merchant Services offers a comprehensive range of services, including security features, e-commerce solutions, and various pricing options for credit card processing.
+America merchant services have one of the most diverse integrations and services portfolios on the market.

 Disadvantages to BOFA Merchant Services